 The directors of the Company make periodic individual assessment on the recoverability of other receivables, rental and utilities deposits and other deposits based on historical settlement records, past experience, and also quantitative and qualitative information that is reasonable and supportive forward-looking information.
 The directors of the Company believe that there are no significant increase in credit risk of these amounts since initial recognition and the Group provided impairment based on 12m ECL.
-For the years ended 31 March 2024 and 2023, the Group assessed the ECL for other receivables, rental and utilities deposits and other deposits were insignificant and thus no loss allowance was recognised.
+For the years ended 31 March 2025 and 2024, the Group assessed the ECL for other receivables, rental and utilities deposits and other deposits were insignificant and thus no loss allowance was recognised.

-Amounts due from an associate, a joint venture and a shareholder
+Amounts due from a shareholder and an associate

-The Group has concentration risk on amounts due from an associate, a joint venture and a shareholder as at 31 March 2024 and 2023.
 The directors of the Company continuously monitor the credit quality and financial positions of the counterparties and the level of exposure to ensure that follow-up action is taken to recover the debts.
 In addition, the Group performs impairment assessment under ECL model upon application of HKFRS 9 on balances individually.

-As at 31 March 2024 and 2023, the directors of the Company assess that there is no significant increase in credit risk of amount due from a shareholder since initial recognition and thus the ECL allowance for theses receivables is measured under 12m ECL method.
+As at 31 March 2025 and 2024, the directors of the Company assess that there is no significant increase in credit risk of amounts due from a shareholder and an associate since initial recognition and thus the ECL allowance for theses receivables is measured under 12m ECL method.